top of page

 • Youth mentoring, skill-building, goal setting, community engagement, Cadets Canada (2011-2016)

-Luc also actively engages in regular professional development throughout the year and participates in the OCSWSSW’s Continuing Competence program.
+Luc also actively engages in regular professional development throughout the year which takes form of exploring research, literature and techniques on person-centred, narrative and Internal Family Systemstherapy models.

 Professional Membership